kritagya20/portfolio-website-react/README.md

-# Yashaswi Srivastava — Portfolio
+# Kritagya Singh Chouhan — Portfolio

 A modern, animated personal portfolio built with **React + Vite + Framer Motion**.
 Pure frontend, deployable to **Netlify** in one click.